-The direct lending market in which the Company participates is competitive and rapidly changing.
-The Company has entered into agreements with a number of Direct Lending Platforms in relation to the deployment of the Company's capital.
-However, there can be no guarantee that the Company will be able to secure terms in relation to the deployment of the Net Proceeds through Debt Instruments or issued any other Direct Lending Platforms.
+The direct lending market in which the Company will participate is competitive and rapidly changing.
+The Company is entering into agreements with a number of Direct Lending Platforms, including with each of IFG, Freedom Plus, Biz2Credit, Blue Bridge, AmeriMerchant, Princeton and Sharestates in relation to the deployment of the Company's capital.
+However, there can be no guarantee that the Company will be able to secure terms in relation to the deployment of its capital through Debt Instruments or issued any other Direct Lending Platforms.